Owlerton: Hillsborough Leisure Centre

 Hillsborough Leisure Centre is operated by Everyone Active on behalf of Sheffield City Council.

-St. John the Baptist Church, Owlerton
+St. John the Baptist Church

 St. John the Baptist church is also on Penistone Road and was built by J.B.
 Mitchell-Withers at a cost of £6,300 in 1874.
 It was consecrated on 29 July by William Thomson, Archbishop of York.
 It has a slender bell tower with wooden belfry and a pyramidal slate roof.
 The interior has a seating capacity of 600 and includes a high chancel arch, oak reredos installed in 1907 and various stained glass memorial windows.

 Wardsend Viaduct

 Is situated at and is popularly known as the Five Arches, it was constructed to carry the Sheffield, Ashton-Under-Lyne and Manchester Railway which opened in 1845 over the Scraith Wood ravine.
 Herries Road (A6102) was constructed in the ravine in the 1920s and the viaduct now spans this road.
 The railway was once a busy inter-city line; it lost out to the Hope Valley Line after the 1960s as a route to Manchester.
 The last passenger train crossed the viaduct in 1983.